Understanding the Speech Evaluation Process in Schools

 Students scoring 70 are one standard deviation below average, indicating a mild delay.
 Those scoring more than 2.5 standard deviations from the norm are classified as having a severe-profound communication delay.
 The visual below from Teach in the City is a great representation of standard score classification.

-Understanding the Speech Eligibility Process in Schools
+Understanding the Speech Evaluation Process in Schools: Bell Curve

 Adverse impact on student’s educational performance: This line is the “Be all, end all,” in the school system.
 The initial team reconvenes to report scores and determine if the delay affects the child’s learning in school.
 If a delay in any area of communication (speech, language, voice, fluency, social) affects a child’s ability to be understood by school staff and/or peers, the child will likely qualify for services.